retail-ai-inc/sync/README.md

   - This integration is part of a temporary transition phase, and future development will focus on using a more flexible database solution for direct display and synchronization.
 - **UI Interface**:
   - The tool has added a **UI interface**, making it easier to operate and monitor the synchronization process.
 For detailed UI documentation and usage guide, please see [READMEUI.md](READMEUI.md).
-  - [Online Demo](http://34.85.13.66:8080): (login: admin/admin) is for demonstration only.
-Data will be cleared periodically.
-Avoid entering important info.
-For long - term, stable testing & dev, download the project locally.

 ## Prerequisites
 - For MongoDB sources: